-Evaluation and Professional Growth Plan OPPS 6.5, 6.6, 10.14
+Evaluation and Professional Growth Plan QPPS 6.5, 6.6, 10.14

-All staff is evaluated at least annually by an appropriate supervisor or, in the case of the program administrator, by the superintendent.
+All staff is evaluated at least annually by an appropriate supervisor or, the program administrator and reviewed by the superintendent.
+Programming is also reviewed throughout the year with observations, checklist walkthroughs as well and provided feedback of the observation/walkthrough.
+This may be gone over with the specific classroom but much feedback and growth of the program is done in a team approach with many members of the early childhood team.
 Staff also evaluate and improve their own performance based on ongoing reflections and feedback from supervisors, peers, and families.
 From this, they develop an annual individualized professional development plan with their supervisor and use it to inform their continuous professional development.